Apifarms/apifarms.github.io/src/pages/about/index.md

 ---

-The ApiFarm team is made up by local bee enthusiasts and professionals who have a heart to make a positive environmental impact.
+The ApiFarms team is made up by local bee enthusiasts and professionals who have a heart to make a positive environmental impact.
 In our team we have Jean-Guy Vaillancourt the founder of ApiFarms, who enjoys maintaining hives and informing people about the beneficial aspects of flowers.
 Patrick Joubarne takes care of maintaining the hives and likes to keep up with modern bee technology.
 Peter Stolarski helps with the maintenance of hives and is always thinking of new ways to enhance our phytosanitary practices.